emuanalytics/vaadin-enhancedjavascript/README.md

 --------------------------------------

 EnhancedJavaScriptComponent is a drop-in replacement for `AbstractJavaScriptComponent`.
 It supports transmission of state deltas between the server and client rather than transmitting the entire state object.
-This drastically reduces the payload size for each component update request/response.
-It also incorporates and extends the features of [JavascriptComponentPlus](https://github.com/akquinet/JavascriptPlusForVaadin/blob/master/README.md) - allowing setting deferred variables to be transmitted from client to server.
+This reduces the payload size for each component update request/response.
+It also incorporates and extends the features of [JavascriptComponentPlus](https://github.com/akquinet/JavascriptPlusForVaadin/blob/master/README.md) - allowing you to set deferred variables to be transmitted from client to server.

 Workflow
 --------